BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 In the Nordics, the government provides a safety net, so an auxiliary system is unnecessary.</p>

 <p>I think the particular brand of freewheeling love in the United States is similarly compensatory.
-A lot of things in the social world are compensatory.
 In this case, compensatory for the desperation.</p>